-To increase engine speed, turn handle (A), if equipped, to the horizontal position and pull out until desired engine speed is obtained.
+To increase engine speed, turn throttle handle (A) to the horizontal position and pull out until desired engine speed is obtained.
 Turn the handle in either direction to lock throttle position.
 The handle is pushed inward to decrease engine speed.